LearnToCodeGrandRapids/LearnToCodeGrandRapids.github.io/content/blog/2016/11/getting-started-with-cs-part2.md

 ## Programming Problems

 We begin with some basic programming problems that allow us to use the skills we learned in our last session.
+You can [download stubs for all the programming problems](https://github.com/LearnToCodeGrandRapids/getting-started-with-cs-part2) for this meetup on our github.

 * Write a program that asks the user for her name and greets her with her name.